eltoroit/LDS_Interview/interview.md

 **EL TORO:** That's a really important question, I am glad you asked...
 The short answer, take a peek at this library I wrote a while back: https://github.com/eltoroit/ETLC_ApexBridge/blob/master/ApexBride_Library/Library/main/default/classes/ETLC_SecuredDB.cls.
 But remember, if you use LDS then Salesforce will protect you!

-**READER:** Why not use LDS all the time and not bother with Apex? why bother having all this code to protect yourself?
+**READER:** Why not use LDS all the time and not bother with Apex? why bother having all this code to protect you?

 **EL TORO:** Have you been paying attention?
 LDS = 1 record, Apex = multiple records.